maikebing/Brevitee/README.md

 ```

 To configure the application to use a custom logger not included in Brevitee you
-will need to specify the assembly qualified name in the app.config or web.config file.
+will need to specify the assembly qualified name in the app.config or web.config file
+as the value for the LogType entry.